-Scholarship will be awarded to a student pursuing a degree in Soils and Sustainable Crops from Calhoun County.
+Scholarship will be awarded to a student pursuing a degree in Soils and Sustainable Crops.
+Preference will be given to a student from Calhoun County.
 The scholarship is to be used for tuition or books.
 Students must have a minimum 2.75 GPA to be considered for the scholarship.